Paush Khichda or Sweet Dal Khichdi is a classic, healthy, old-fashioned porridge-like dessert from the city of Jaipur.

 - This khichdi is usually prepared in a deep-bottomed pan, but you can easily replicate this recipe using a stovetop pressure cooker, or an Instant Pot.

-WATCH VIDEO BELOW: Paush Khichda - Sweet Khichdi (Pan, Cooker, Instant Pot)
+WATCH RECIPE VIDEO BELOW: Paush Khichda - Sweet Khichdi (Pan, Cooker, Instant Pot)

 (Please wait for a couple of seconds for loading)